govCMS/dvf/README.md

 ## Example of generating a Bar Graph from a CSV file

 1. Go to `Extend` and enable `CSV Data Visulisation`.
-2. Go to `Structure` -> `Content types`, choose the content type which you want to display the table, then click `Manage fields`.
+2. Go to `Structure` -> `Content types`, choose the content type which you want to display the bar graph, then click `Manage fields`.
 3. Click `Add field`.
 4. Select `Visualisation File` and label as "CSV Visualisation", then click `Save and continue`.
     - Visualisation File: import data from a file.